FrederikTobner/JANUS/book/src/introduction.md

 Reading about paging is one thing.
 Debugging why your page table entries keep triple-faulting the CPU is *entirely different*.
 You'll understand memory management at a level that reading Wikipedia never achieves.

+> **Aside: What's a Triple Fault?**
+>
+> When the CPU encounters an error (like a divide-by-zero or invalid memory access), it triggers a **fault**—an exception that calls an error handler.
+But what if the error handler *itself* triggers an error?
+The CPU triggers a **double fault** (exception #8) with a special double-fault handler.
+>
+> But what if the *double fault handler* causes an error?
+The CPU gives up and triggers a **triple fault**, which immediately resets the processor—the CPU equivalent of flipping the table and walking away.
+For OS developers, triple faults are the bane of existence: instant reboot with no error message, no stack trace, just darkness.
+>
+> They're most common during boot when setting up page tables or interrupt handlers.
+If your page table entry is malformed, the CPU tries to handle the page fault but can't access the interrupt handler (because paging is broken), triggers a double fault, and then triple faults when even that fails.

 It's like the difference between reading a recipe and actually cooking.
 Theory teaches you concepts.
 Practice beats them into your skull with a hammer made of segmentation faults.

 ### 2. **Demystification**